sana33/SDCOR/codes/_competing methods/DOLPHIN/Readme.md

 **The implementation code is a Linux C++ executable binary file provided by the genuine authors.**

 In the case of datasets in MAT format, you shall convert them to a format acceptable by DOLPHIN.

-		For this matter, first, you should save them through MATLAB in ASCII format; this can be done using the `dlmwrite()` or the `writematrix()` functions.
-Then you must employ `dprep.exe` given by the ORCA authors along with the mentioned necessities to change the ASCII data into a binary file required by ORCA.
-Finally, for running the code, it will be only required to use `orca.exe` with the suggested parameters to obtain the anomaly scores.
-You can utilize the `ptime.exe` executable code to calculate the runtime for each command and save the command output in a specific file by adding `> orca_output.txt` to the end of the command line; outlier scores and the execution time can be elicited out of this file.
+This can be done through MATLAB codes dedicated to this issue by the authors.

+After preparing the input dataset, it is required to compute various _R_ quantities regarding diverse _alpha_ values.
+This could be achieved through the _DolphinParamEstim_ procedure with the suggested parameters.

+Then for running the DOLPHIN method on a query dataset, you should do as the following template in the Linux Terminal window:

+	./dolphin <File.ds> <k> <R> <silent (t/f)> <prob> <slots>

+	where:

+	- <File.ds> is the dataset binary file

+	- <k> is the numer of nearest neigbhors to consider

+	- <R> is the radius value to consider

+	- <silent (t/f)> is a flag to disable(t)/enable(f) verbose mode

+	- <prob> is the p_inliers parameter (the suggested value is equal to 0.05)

+	- <slots> is the number of histogram bins used to approximate nearest neighbors distribution (the suggested value is equal to 16)

-You can follow the subsequent script with the suggested parameters as a template to use the ORCA implementation code and obtain the required results out of an arbitrary dataset:
+You can follow the subsequent scripts with the suggested parameters as a template to use the ORCA implementation code and obtain the required results out of an arbitrary dataset:

 ```matlab
 %%% Mammography dataset